pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 Mock WBEM server overview
 -------------------------

-`pywbemcli` implements an in-process Mock WBEM Server using the pywbem :ref:`pywbem:Mock WBEM server` which defines the mock environment.
-The mock sever provides WBEM server responses to pywbmcli commands.
-The configuration and contents of the mock server are defined by the pywbemcli :ref:`--mock-server general option`.
+`pywbemcli` implements an in-process mock WBEM Server using the pywbem :ref:`pywbem:Mock WBEM server` which defines a local mock WBEM server environment.
+The mock sever provides WBEM server request responses to pywbmcli commands.
+The configuration and contents of the mock server are defined by the pywbemcli :ref:`--mock-server general option` which defines a mock script mof or python file that defines the CIM model and functional characteristics of the mock WBEM server.

+.. index:: pair: mock server; start

-Pywbemcli starts the mock WBEM server when either the pywbemcli :ref:`--mock-server general option` or the :ref:`--name general option` defining a mock environment is executed.
-The mock server and its CIM repository are in the pywbemcli process in the pywbemcli process so its life-cycle is the life-cycle of a single pywbemcli execution (command line or interactive session) and it must be recreated or restored from cache using the :ref:`--name general option` (if the connection definition was saved)
+Pywbemcli starts the mock WBEM server when:

+* the pywbemcli :ref:`--mock-server general option` or
+* the :ref:`--name general option` defining a mock environment is executed.

+The mock WBEM server and its CIM repository are in the pywbemcli process so its life-cycle is the life-cycle of a single pywbemcli execution (command line or interactive session) and it must be recreated or restored from a cache using the :ref:`--name general option`.

-The mock server environment can include CIM namespaces, CIM classes, CIM instances, CIM qualifier declarations, CIM instances, and mock CIM providers.
-This allows executing pywbemcli commands against the mock WBEM server that is created in pywbemcli rather than a real WBEM server.
+The mock WBEM server environment can include CIM namespaces, CIM classes, CIM instances, CIM qualifier declarations, CIM instances, and mock CIM providers.
+This allows executing pywbemcli commands (ex. ``class enumerate``) against the mock WBEM server that is created in pywbemcli rather than a real WBEM server.

 The :ref:`--mock-server general option` is mutually exclusive with the :ref:`--server general option` and :ref:`--name general option`, since each defines a target WBEM server.

-The created mock WBEM server has an in-memory repository for the CIM objects defined by the MOF/script (qualifier declarations, classes, and instances) and supports CIM namespaces.
-The operations performed against the mock WBEM server cause that mock repository to be inspected (ex. ``class enumerate``) or manipulated (ex.``instance create ....``) accordingly.
+The created mock WBEM server has an in-memory repository for the CIM objects defined by the mock script (qualifier declarations, classes, instances, and mock providers) and supports multiple CIM namespaces.
+The operations performed against the mock WBEM server cause that mock repository to be inspected (ex.
+``class enumerate``) or manipulated (ex.``instance create ....``) accordingly.

 The mock repository can be defined and created with CIM objects from files specified as an argument to the :ref:`--mock-server general option`.
 Each use of the option specifies one file path.
 The option may be used multiple times and each specified file is processed sequentially, in the sequence of the options on the command line.

 pywbemcli supports the following file types for the ``--mock-server`` option:

-.. index:: pair: MOF; server mock
+.. index:: pair: MOF; WBEM server mock
 .. index:: pair: compile_string(); mock setup methods

-* **MOF files**: If the file extension is ``.mof``, the file is considered a :term:`MOF` file and must be compilable with the :ref:`pywbem MOF compiler
+* **MOF files**: If the file extension is ``.mof``, the file is considered a :term:`MOF` file and must be compatible with the :ref:`pywbem MOF compiler
   <pywbem:MOF Compiler>` and the MOF syntax defined by the DMTF in
   :term:`DSP0004`.
 Pywbemcli compiles the MOF in the file and adds the resulting :ref:`pywbem CIM objects<pywbem:CIM objects>` to the mock repository.

-  The following is a very simple example that creates the qualdecls.mof file with two qualifier declarations and then defines the mock server withthis file execution of the command ``qualifier enumerate``::
+  The following very simple example creates the qualdecls.mof file with two qualifier declarations and then defines the mock server with this file execution of the command ``qualifier enumerate``::

         cat <<EOT >> gualdecls.mof